 - Use the Scholar’s Copyright Addendum Engine in the “Science Commons” webpage in order to generate an addendum to attach to the publication agreement.
 The addendum should state which rights the author will retain after sending an article to the publisher.

 - Authors may also request to sign a “License to Publish” instead of a full transfer of rights. this means that the authors retain all rights that are not explicitly licensed to the publisher.

 - Authors that wish to provide liberal re-use rights for users, while retaining their copyrights of the article, may ask the publisher to release their work under a more permissive Creative Commons license.
 More details:

 What about ResearchGate, Personal/laboratory websites, and other Scholar-social-media interfaces?
 These websites are NOT scientific repositories.
 One should consult the publisher before uploading any kind of version of their paper.

 OAPEN Open Access Books Toolkit (for OA books and more)

 - Uploading a paper to a personal website (homepage, laboratory group page).

 - Uploading full texts on social media websites (ResearchGate, ‘Academia’ and more).

 - Using illegal platforms (i.e. SciHub).

+We have created a list of publishers that offer a reduced APC (article processing charges) for the Technion researchers.
+The list will continue to be updated constantly.
 Please contact Your faculty library OR The Reference & Instruction department at the Central Library if you want us to check the discount policies of other publishers that are not listed yet.